Remote Read Replicas: Read-only topics in Tiered Storage

 • cloud_storage_api_endpoint

-Future releases will include support for IAM roles and rotating credentials, too.
+Future releases will also include support for IAM roles and rotating credentials.

 Once you’ve set all of these on the origin cluster, topic data will be uploaded to cloud storage and will be ready for consumption by remote clusters.

 The remote cluster must have cloud_storage_enable set in a cluster configuration file, and you’ll also have to provide information about the cloud provider, topic name, and the necessary credentials to access the storage.
-Our documentation has all of the information you need to set this up.
+Our documentation provides all the necessary information to set this up.

-When you create a topic in Redpanda, you also specify how many partitions the topic will have.
+When you create a topic in Redpanda, you also specify the number of partitions the topic will have.
 Partitions allow you to balance the load when using a consumer group with a topic.
 Each of the partitions is a separate directory, and because the data is already spread out across these partitions, it’s not possible to change the number of partitions after you’ve created the topic.

-Redpanda also needs to know the initial_revision_id of the original topic when it creates topics in the remote cluster because it uses the value as part of the data directory path for identifying partitions.
+Redpanda also needs to know the initial_revision_id of the original topic when it creates topics in the remote cluster, as it uses this value as part of the data directory path to identify partitions.

 Every time someone creates or deletes a topic, Redpanda increments revision_id.
-Segment paths in cloud storage have to be stable for Redpanda to read data that was written in earlier revisions, so the archival storage feature uses initial_revision_id for the path.
+Segment paths in cloud storage must be stable for Redpanda to read data written in earlier revisions, so the archival storage feature uses initial_revision_id for the path.
 This is the value of revision_id from when the partition was created.

-For Redpanda to find the read replica's data in the cloud, three parameters should match for the original topic and the read replica: topic name, replication factor, and initial revision id.
+For Redpanda to locate the RRR's data in the cloud, three parameters must match between the original topic and the read replica: topic name, replication factor, and initial revision ID.

-The magic happens when you create a Remote Read Replica topic in the remote cluster.
-You only need to configure it to have the same topic name and point to a bucket, and Redpanda will configure the replication factor and initial_revision_id for you from the information in the cloud.
+The magic happens when you create an RRR topic in the remote cluster.
+You only need to configure it to have the same topic name and point to a bucket.
+Redpanda will then configure the replication factor and initial_revision_id for you based on the information in the cloud.

-Creating a read replica topic is almost identical to the way you create a normal topic, except that you’ll add a configuration item that tells Redpanda the bucket where it can find the archived data.
+Creating an RRR topic is almost identical to creating a normal topic, except you add a configuration that tells Redpanda which bucket has the archived data.

 rpk topic create <topic name> -c redpanda.remote.readreplica={bucket name}